China Tree-Planting Day

-March 12th is China's annually National Tree-planting Day.
+March 12th is China's annual National Tree-planting Day.
 On this day, millions of Chinese, from all walks of life, will put their works at hands aside for a moment, take shovels and buckets as well as saplings, and trek out to green up their hometowns.

-First created by the US agriculturist Sterling Morton in 1872, Tree-planting Day was set in order to inspire people's passions for planting and protecting trees, and to protect and improve the natural environment on which people depend on for their living.
+First created by the US agriculturist Sterling Morton in 1872, Tree-planting Day was set in order to inspire people's passions for planting and protecting trees, and to protect and improve the natural environment on which people depend for their living.

 China's Tree-planting Day could date back to a proposal made by Sun Yat-sen (1866-1925), a great China revolution leader, to Beiyang Government (1915-1927) in 1915 and then regulation was formally publicized that Tomb-sweeping Festival (April 5th) was adopted as Tree-planting Day.
 However, April 5th was a late time for tree-planting in Southern China and so it was changed to March 12th by the Nanjing National Government (1927-1949) in order to memorize Sun Yat-sen, who passed away on March 12th.
 In February 1979, the 5th National People's Congress of People's Republic of China made a resolution that March 12th would be taken as Chinese Tree-Planting Day, requiring the whole country to carry out tree-planting activities on this day and support the construction of forestry.

 Now tree-planting in the spring has become a bit of tradition for the Chinese, marking the beginning of children's schooling, one's enrollment of colleagues in army service, or for a wedding or birthday celebration.
 It has also been adopted by people in many areas as a way to commemorate the dead, and to prevent well-cultivated from being taken over.
-For those living in the big cities, Tree-planting Day is an excellent time for city skipping.
+For those living in big cities, Tree-planting Day is an excellent time for city skipping.
 They often take the planting as a nice short tour back to nature with their family members.
-After their fieldwork together, they not only harvest greener environment but also more harmonious family relations with their beloveds as well as more enthusiasm for the future.
+After their fieldwork together, they not only harvest a greener environment but also more harmonious family relations with their beloveds as well as more enthusiasm for the future.